 Often the best way to diagnose diaphragmatic endometriosis is with laparoscopy.
 This involves your surgeon making a few small cuts in your abdomen.
 A scope with a camera on one end is inserted to help your doctor see your diaphragm and find the endometrial tissue.
 Small samples of tissue, called biopsies, are usually collected and sent to the lab in order to look at these cells under a microscope.

 Once your doctor identifies endometrial tissue, they’ll make a diagnosis based on the location, size, and amount of this tissue.

 Below is the most commonly used staging system for endometriosis, established by the American Society of Reproductive Medicine.
 However, these stages aren’t based on symptoms.
 Symptoms can be significant even with stage 1 or stage 2 disease.

 - Stage 1: Minimal — small patches in the pelvis, limited areas, and organs

-- Stage 2: Mild — more areas in pelvis than stage 1 but with minimal scarring
+- Stage 2: Mild — more areas in the pelvis than stage 1, but with minimal scarring

-- Stage 3: Moderate — organs of the pelvis and abdomen affected with scarring
+- Stage 3: Moderate — organs of the pelvis and abdomen are affected with scarring

 - Stage 4: Severe — widespread lesions affecting organ appearance with scarring